Director of Middle East and North African Studies, Associate Professor of English and the Alice Kaplan Institute of the Humanities

 Professor Johnson has been a fellow of the American Council of Learned Societies, the Social Science Research Council, the Council for Library and Information Resources, the Fulbright Foundation, and the Kaplan Institute of Humanities.
 Her work has appeared or is forthcoming in NOVEL, Middle Eastern Literatures, Comparative Literature, The International Journal of Middle East Studies, Modern Language Quarterly, and Eighteenth Century: Theory and Interpretation.
 She has also published translations of Arabic literature; her translation with the author of Sinan Antoon's I'jaam: An Iraqi Rhapsody is available from City Lights Books.

-At Northwestern, Professor Johnson is co-appointed in the Department of English and the Kaplan Institute for Humanities, and is core faculty in the Programs in Middle East and North African Studies and Comparative Literature.
+Professor Johnsons is Associate Editor of the Journal of Arabic Literature.
+At Northwestern, she is co-appointed in the Department of English and the Kaplan Institute for Humanities, and is core faculty in the Programs in Middle East and North African Studies and Comparative Literature.
 She was awarded the Weinberg College Distinguished Teaching Award in 2015 and the Weinberg College Distinguished Advising Award in 2013.
-She currently serves as the Crown Junior Chair of Middle East Studies.
+She currently serves as the Director of Middle East and North African Studies.

 Areas of Teaching and Research